Engineering Metrics Benchmarks

 planning accuracy

 Planning accuracy measures the ratio of planned work vs. what is actually delivered during a sprint or iteration.
-High Planning Accuracy signals a high level of predictability and stable execution.
+High planning accuracy signals a high level of predictability and stable execution.

 |